shanenolanwit/pintmanstories/content/post/path-of-the-dog.md

 Sure look, you read it whatever way you want.
 Generally speaking a high cosine similarity score means two documents are similar, I've just subtracted the similarity score from 1 to give me the distance (or measure of how different they are).

 ## Why not just look at points on a graph and kinda eyeball it
-Sounds good in theory, but this solution can only work in a 1 - 3 dimensional solution and can not scale.
+Sounds good in theory, but this solution can only work in a 1 - 3 dimensional solution and cannot scale.
 As simple humans we observe the world in 3 dimensional space, but in reality we encounter a lot of n-dimensional problems.
 Think of the last time you played Top Trumps - you can't judge a dinosaur by its *killer rating* alone, you need to factor in things like height, weight, length, intelligence and age.
 To plot these points on a graph you would need a 6 dimensional graph.
 We can do the maths but we simply can not display 6 dimensions in a 3 dimensional world.

 ![toptrumps](/images/toptrumps.jpeg)